 Access is restricted in certain areas of the park to protect critically sensitive habitats.
 These areas are illustrated on Map 12.
 Recommendations for protection of these areas via signage and fencing are addressed in sections 6.3 and 6.8.

 " Calgary Urban Park Master Plan (1994)

-1. Access and Wayfinding:

-- a.
-Review signage locations to ensure proper placement - b.
-Improve vehicular access to parking areas, and pedestrian access from surrounding neighbourhoods a.
-Review locations of trash bins to ensure they are located in appropriate locations
+- 1. Access and Wayfinding: - a.
+Review signage locations to ensure proper placement - Improve vehicular access to parking areas, and pedestrian access from surrounding neighbourhoods

 2. Park Amenities: